M-AYYAPPAN/M-AYYAPPAN/README.md

-Prefinal year student at Madras Institte of Technology, Intrested in DataStructures and Algorithms.
+Prefinal year student at Madras Institute of Technology, Intrested in DataStructures and Algorithms.
 Currently learn JAVA programming and Computer Networks.